 Maps & Data

-The Department of Planning prepares a variety of maps for community organizations, City agencies, City Council, the Mayor’s Office, and the general public.
+The Department of Planning prepares a variety of interactive web maps and downloadable maps for community organizations, City agencies, City Council, the Mayor’s Office, and the general public.

 The Community Association Directory is a comprehensive listing of community associations in Baltimore City, including citywide non-profits, umbrella organizations, community associations, business associations, and block groups.
 The directory is now fully available online with numerous new features.